 It Can Be a Sign of a Medical Problem

-A potential medical issue is anemia and low blood cell count.
-Vitamin or mineral deficiencies, digestive disorder or oral and dental problems can all cause your dog to eat sticks.
+Nutritional deficiencies, digestive disorders, or oral and dental issues can all cause your dog to eat sticks.

-If the reason your dog is chewing on sticks is because they're anemic, it means they have a low red blood cell count and they might have developed pica, which causes the dog to eat non-edible items.
+If the reason your dog is chewing on sticks is because they're anemic, it means they have a low red blood cell count, and they might have developed pica, which causes the dog to eat non-edible items.

 It Can Be Hunger